Trademark Prices in Germany

 Although it is not necessary to use the trademark for it to register, it must be used within a period of five (5) years after registration, otherwise it will become vulnerable to cancellation for non-use.
 The amount of use in Germany must be on a commercial scale.

 Germany is a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-For further information regarding our services for trademark filing through the Madrid System click here.
+We offer services for trademark filing through the Madrid System.